Barquhar History, Family Crest & Coats of Arms

 Barquhar Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Barquhar has appeared include Barker, Barkers, Barkes, Barkess, Barkere, Barkar and others.

 Early Notables of the Barquhar family (pre 1700)

-and politician, Member...
-Another 70 words (5 lines of text) are included under the topic Early Barquhar Notables in all our PDF Extended History products and printed products wherever possible.
+Another 60 words (4 lines of text) are included under the topic Early Barquhar Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Barquhar family to Ireland

 Some of the Barquhar family moved to Ireland, but this topic is not covered in this excerpt.